MiYazJE/MiYazJE/README.md

 ### Hey!
 My name is Rubén and I love programming! 😆 💻 😆

+- Node js, React js and Redux ✅
-- I am a passionate of software development and sometimes with algorithms.
+- I am a passionate of software development and sometimes with algorithms 💻
-- I have completed a 2 years course of web development called <strong>FP DAW</strong> 💻
+- I have completed a 2 years course of web development called <strong>FP DAW</strong> 🎓

 ### Connect with me: